 Experienced business coach or mentor

 An experienced business coach is one who has had experience in their own company and now does business coaching (captain obvious!).
 This person has walked in your shoes.
 They have struggled with bootstrapping, cash flow, making payroll, customer satisfaction, hiring and firing, marketing and sales.
 In other words they have worn all the “hats” in business in order to make it successful.
-This is someone who has had success in running multiple companies in time past and is now dedicated to supporting other business owners to develop and advance their organization.
+This is someone who has had success in running multiple companies and is now dedicated to supporting other business owners to develop and advance their organization.
 It could also be someone who has retired from a long career in running a business and is now dedicated to supporting others in their organizations.

 As the name implies, a sales coach works with the business owner on the aspect of sales.
 Perhaps your weakness is executing sales for maximum turnover; sales coaching would be beneficial in this domain to ensure you seal the deal.

 Turnaround specialist coaches specialize in companies at the brink of liquidation and work to revamp them.
 Such coaches are equipped with skills to bear companies out of such challenges and the legal skill set to achieve this.